Central Texas

-Central Texas is a region in the U.S. state of Texas surrounding Austin and roughly bordered by San Saba to Bryan and San Marcos to Hillsboro.
+Central Texas is a region in the U.S. state of Texas roughly bordered on the west by San Saba, to the southeast by Bryan-College Station, the south by San Marcos and to the north by Hillsboro.
 Central Texas overlaps with and includes part of the Texas Hill Country and corresponds to a physiographic section designation within the Edwards Plateau, in a geographic context.

-Central Texas includes the Austin–Round Rock, Killeen-Temple-Fort Hood, Bryan–College Station, and Waco metropolitan areas.
+Central Texas includes the metropolitan areas of: Killeen-Temple, Bryan–College Station, Waco and Austin–Round Rock (also part of the Capital region).
 The Austin–Round Rock and Killeen-Temple-Fort Hood areas are among the fastest-growing metropolitan areas in the state.
-The Greater Austin and Greater San Antonio areas are separated from each other by approximately 80. mi along Interstate 35.
-It is anticipated that both regions may form a new metroplex similar to Dallas and Fort Worth.
-Some of the largest cities in the region are Austin, College Station, Killeen, Round Rock, and Waco.
+In the south, the Greater Austin and Greater San Antonio areas are separated from each other by approximately 80. mi along I-35.
+It is anticipated that both regions may form a new metroplex similar to Dallas-Fort Worth.
 The largest U.S. Army installation in the country, Fort Hood, is located near Killeen.

 Composition

-The counties (in red) that are almost always included in the Central Texas region are:
+The counties (to the right in red) that are almost always included in the Central Texas region are (those bolded below are always part of Central Texas):

-Counties (in pink) that are sometimes included in the Central Texas region are:
+Counties (to the right in pink) that are sometimes included in the Central Texas region are: